YueYingLee/VeriFace/README.md

 ### Hardware Setup
 To set up the hardware for the RFID system:
 1. Connect the MFRC522 RFID Module to the Arduino Board.
-Refer to this datasheet: ``https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf``
+[Refer to this datasheet link](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf)
 2. Upload Code to the Arduino.
 3. Verify Connections.
 4. Connect the Arduino to the your computer bia USB cable